Julius Vincenz von Krombholz: Life

 He was born on 19 December 1782 in Horní Police, Bohemia (today the Czech Republic).
-His father Ignác Krombholz was a teacher, his mother was Marie Alžběta née Nanichtová.
+His father Ignác Krombholz was a teacher, and his mother was Marie Alžběta née Nanichtová.
 He studied medicine at the University of Prague, receiving his doctorate in 1814.
 In 1828, he was appointed professor of special pathology and therapy.
-He became an internationally recognized general practitioner.
+He became an internationally recognised general practitioner.
 In 1831, during a cholera epidemic in Prague, he cared for the sick and became director of cholera hospitals in Prague.
 He used his influence to help the penniless August Carl Joseph Corda (1809–1849) get admitted to the University of Prague.
 In 1831, he was named rector of the University of Prague.

 In 1837, he was ennobled for his medical and pedagogical services.
 He died in Prague on 1 November 1843.
 He was buried at the Olšany Cemetery in Prague.
 His mummified heart is still preserved in the clinic of the 1st Faculty of Medicine, Charles University.

 Mycology

 In addition to his career in medicine, Krombholz had a keen interest in mycology.
 He is considered one of the founders of Czech mycology.
 He was primarily interested in the types of mushrooms brought to the markets in Prague.
-He probably did not go to the woods, but as a physician, he saved patients with poisonings and wanted to find out which fungi caused them.
+He probably did not go to the woods, but as a medical doctor, he saved patients with poisonings and wanted to find out which fungi caused them.
 He was the author of the first mycological atlas in the Czech lands.

 He performed numerous experiments involving the toxicity of mushrooms.
 He is known for Naturgetreue Abbildungen und Beschreibungen der essbaren, schädlichen und verdächtigen Schwämme (1831–1846), a publication on mushrooms that was based on his own observations.
 It is acclaimed for its true-to-nature pictures and its descriptions of edible, harmful and suspect mushrooms.
 Krombholz died before its completion, and latter parts of the work were edited by Johann Baptista Zobel (1812–1865).
 Other noted works by Krombholz include: